- Learn more about:

 Common names can be even more problematic.

-Where does the Atlas get its species names?
+Where does the ALA get its species names?

 - the Australian Plant Census (APC) for flora